-Plan Developer Year Goal # SGO Goal Status Action Item Results Future Actions Comments Pate, Jessie 2019-20 3 SG5.1 Deferred 1.
-Complete training on Tableau data visualization software and develop initial dashboards for selected key performance indicators.
-2. Improve data literacy across campus by creating web-based data dictionary.
-3. Inventory and create process for approving and scheduling institutional surveys.
-New IR will pursue training and may develop dashboards related to enrollment and course completion.
+Plan Developer Year Goal # SGO Goal Status Action Item Results Future Actions Comments Pate, Jessie 2019-20 3 SG5.1 Deferred Complete training on Tableau data visualization software and develop initial dashboards for selected key performance indicators.
+Limprove data literacy across campus by creating web-based data dictionary.
+Sinventory and create process for approving and scheduling institutional surveys. · New IR will pursue training and may develop dashboards related to enrollment and course completion.
 Consider publishing a data dictionary in the next AY.
 Consider creating a survey inventory in the next AY.
 1. Still in progress.
 2. Still planned.
 3. Back burner.
-Pate, Jessie 2019-20 4 SG2.1 Completed Attend NWCCU Annual Conference on November 19-22, 2019.
-Complete and submit NWCCU Year 3 Self-Evaluation Report and Ad Hoc Report on Recommendation 4.
-Facilitate NWCCU Year 3 Evaluation Visit on March 26-27th.
-Develop and publish reports on assessment of student learning outcomes at the course and program level.
-1. Attended conference and reported on new standards/regulations to IDEA Committee.
+Pate, Jessie 2019-20 4 SG2.1 Completed Attended conference and reported on new standards/regulations to IDEA Committee.
 2. Year Three Mid-Cycle Self Evaluation Report published April 2020.
 Ad Hoc Self-Evaluation Report for Recommendation 4 published March 1, 2020.
 NWCCU accepted both reports on 7/22/2020.
-3. Year 3 Mid-Cycle Evaluation Visit was conducted virtually on March 26- 27.
+3. Year 3 Mid-Cycle Evaluation Visit was conducted virtually on March 26-27.
 4. Some reports generated with limited data from Spring 2019 and Fall 2019, but the reports were insufficient for effective review.
-Fall 2019 and Spring 2020), more informative reports can be run for review by submitted.
+1. Dean/CEO is ALO for AY1920 and will stay up-to-date on information about accreditation.
+2. Next report due Spring 2022 (Ad Hoc Report, follow-up on recommendation 4 and Spring 2020 Ad Hoc Report).
+3. Next visit is Year Six Compliance visit, in 2023.
+4. Once data is available from one full academic year (AY20, Fall 2019 and Spring 2020), more informative reports can be run for review by faculty and administrators, most likely during AY21.
+Attended.
+Still true.
+2. Completed and submitted.
 Onto the next ones.
 3. Visit facilitated virtually.
 4. Still working on it.